FOREX-Yen jumps, dollar steady ahead of U.S. inflation data

 "Our core views for Fed policy versus ECB policy would be for a stronger euro-dollar through the year."

-Meanwhile, bitcoin BTC=BTSP was higher for the fifth consecutive day, hitting its highest level in a month at $18,370.
+Meanwhile, bitcoin BTC=BTSP rose for the fifth consecutive day, hitting its highest level in a month at $18,370.

 World FX rateshttps://tmsnrt.rs/2RBWI5E